-In 1995 I graduated from Cheltenham College of Art with a BA (hons).
+In 1995 I graduated from Cheltenham College of Art with a BA (hons) in Fine Art (painting).
 I then went on to do a PGCE.
-In 1997 I moved to Dorchester and started painting profesionally.
+In 1997 I moved to Dorchester and started painting professionally.

 In 1997 and 2001 I was among the finalists in the Windsor and Newton Young Artists Competition held at the Mall Galleries, London.
 I have also exhibited at the Mall Galleries in the Laing Landscape Exhibition, the Royal Society of Marine Artists (RSMA) Exhibition and the New English Art Club (NEAC) Exhibition.

 I have written articles for ‘The Artist’ magazine and am included in the 'Art Class' book, published by Harper Collins, with a chapter about my work.
 One of my paintings was also chosen for the front cover of the February 2003 issue of the ’Ideal home’ magazine.
 In 2005 I won the Diana Brooks Prize at the ‘Art for Youth’ exhibition, Mall Galleries, London.
 In 2011 four of my paintings were selected for inclusion in the 'House of Lords' permanent collection.
 I also have a painting in the collection of HRH Princess Anne.